 Christine joined our team in 2023 and is responsible for administration and housekeeping.
 She manages the bookings and ensures our accommodation is clean, comfortable and well maintained.
 Christine has a background in Hospitality Management and retail and lives locally with her children.

-If you would like to discuss a booking please get in touch – Christine will be more than happy to help.
+If you’d like to discuss a booking please get in touch – Christine will be more than happy to help.

 Rob Macbeth